 To summarise, these are your 6 steps to ensure your strategy does what it says on the tin;

-That's the theory complete!
+That’s the theory complete!
 Are you ready to create your Fundraising Strategy?
-Sign up to Lucidity today to get started - good luck!
+Sign up to Lucidity today to get started with charity based templates, examples and frameworks – good luck!

 Access a wealth of charity strategy templates & examples